rks101/isdp/README.md

 Location: https://eg.iitjammu.ac.in/
 Content-Type: text/html; charset=iso-8859-1
 ```
-Even more info with -Lvso options with curl:
+Here is some more info using -Lvso options with curl:
 ```
 $ curl -Lvso /dev/null  eg.iitjammu.ac.in
 *   Trying 13.126.157.211:80...